Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 Given that the extension was flagged, I was curious to see the code that got this flagged in the first place.
 One tool that is great for viewing the source of Chrome extensions without having to download it is [CrxViewer](https://robwu.nl/crxviewer/).
 If you already have the source, any editor like VSCode would work just as well, if not better.

-> *Wait, where's the link to the code?* In order to remove any liability of me "distributing" code that can be used for bad intentions, I will not be providing the full source.
+> *Wait, where's the link to the code?* To remove any liability of me "distributing" code that can be used for bad intentions, I will not be providing the full source.
 You, the reader, have full liberty to seek it for yourself. 😎

 Running `tree` yields the following directory structure: